Analytic hierarchy process: Hierarchies defined

 A hierarchy is a stratified system of ranking and organizing people, things, ideas, etc., where each element of the system, except for the top one, is subordinate to one or more other elements.
 Though the concept of hierarchy is easily grasped intuitively, it can also be described mathematically.
 Diagrams of hierarchies are often shaped roughly like pyramids, but other than having a single element at the top, there is nothing necessarily pyramid-shaped about a hierarchy.

 Human organizations are often structured as hierarchies, where the hierarchical system is used for assigning responsibilities, exercising leadership, and facilitating communication.
 Familiar hierarchies of "things" include a desktop computer's tower unit at the "top", with its subordinate monitor, keyboard, and mouse "below."

 In the world of ideas, we use hierarchies to help us acquire detailed knowledge of complex reality: we structure the reality into its constituent parts, and these in turn into their own constituent parts, proceeding down the hierarchy as many levels as we care to.
 At each step, we focus on understanding a single component of the whole, temporarily disregarding the other components at this and all other levels.
 As we go through this process, we increase our global understanding of whatever complex reality we are studying.

-Think of the hierarchy that medical students use while learning anatomy—they separately consider the musculoskeletal system (including parts and subparts like the hand and its constituent muscles and bones), the circulatory system (and its many levels and branches), the nervous system (and its numerous components and subsystems), etc., until they've covered all the systems and the important subdivisions of each.
+Consider the hierarchy that medical students use while learning anatomy: they separately consider the musculoskeletal system (including parts and subparts like the hand and its constituent muscles and bones), the circulatory system (and its many levels and branches), the nervous system (and its numerous components and subsystems), etc., until they have covered all the systems and the important subdivisions of each.
 Advanced students continue the subdivision all the way to the level of the cell or molecule.
 In the end, the students understand the "big picture" and a considerable number of its details.
-Not only that, but they understand the relation of the individual parts to the whole.
+They also understand the relation of the individual parts to the whole.
 By working hierarchically, they've gained a comprehensive understanding of anatomy.

 Similarly, when we approach a complex decision problem, we can use a hierarchy to integrate large amounts of information into our understanding of the situation.
 As we build this information structure, we form a better and better picture of the problem as a whole.